mauriceli1995/clinicians_monitoring/README.md

 :heavy_check_mark: Patients can view historical measurements via API

-:white_large_square: Clinicians can see a table of all patients with their latest measurements
+:heavy_check_mark: Clinicians can see a table of all patients with their latest measurements

 :white_large_square: Clinicians can view a patient dashboard showing history of patient measurements and alerts